 But what is DevOps exactly, and how does the DevOps life cycle improve the software development cycle?
 We’ll cover the DevOps definition, benefits, and more in this article.

 What is DevOps?
 [Definition]

-DevOps is a name given to the set of practices that combine development and IT (Information Technology) operations to shorten the software development lifecycle through continuous delivery and feedback.
+What does DevOps mean?
+DevOps is a name given to the set of practices that combine development and IT operations to shorten the software development lifecycle through continuous delivery and feedback.
 The practices also encourage better communication and coordination between different business units.

 - Continuous Integration

-Configuration management tools let you do version control.
+Configuration management tools allow for version control.
 The code rolls back immediately to the most stable previous version if an issue happens.
-It also ensures that there is a track of who has done what changes to the code.
-It helps developers segregate and work on independent issues and avoid overwriting each other’s changes.
+It also ensures that there is a record of who has made any changes to the code.
+This helps developers segregate and work on independent issues without overwriting each other’s changes.

-That’s because version control also includes database scripts, build scripts, deployment scripts, project plans, libraries, configuration files, documents, and everything else related to a particular version of the software.
-It also ensures that when the system fails for some reason – be it code or database or configuration changes, we know precisely what to rollback and to which point.
+Version control also includes database scripts, build scripts, deployment scripts, project plans, libraries, configuration files, documents, and everything else related to a particular version of the software.
+It also ensures that when the system fails for some reason – be it code or database or configuration changes – we know precisely what to roll back and to which point.

 There are many tools for version control like ClearCase, SVN, and more.
 Many complex projects create different branches of the same codebase and work on individual branches.
 Later on, all the branches are merged to form the final source code.

-The changes should be committed, and a version should be created to perform a smooth CI process.
+Recorded changes and new versions should be created to perform a smooth CI process.
 Further, build scripts should be automated and always updated to be readable with more additions as the project size increases.
-A comprehensive automated test suite should be prepared to ensure we know what has failed the build.
+Developers should also prepare a comprehensive automated test suite to pinpoint code errors within the build.

 The CI server then performs the automated build and runs the automated tests.